zuozhenggh/learning-library/developer-library/microservices-unified-observability/configure-alert-channel/configure-alert-channel.md

      ![](images/addtoslack.png " ")

-     Select `#general` from the `Post to Channel` drop down and clikc the `Add incoming WebHooks integration` button
+     Select `#general` from the `Post to Channel` drop down and click the `Add incoming WebHooks integration` button

      ![](images/addincomingwebhooksintegration.png " ")

      Copy the `Webhook URL`

      ![](images/copythewebhookurl.png " ")

+## Task 2: Configure Alert Channel for Slack notifications

-2. Add a Slack Notification channel in Grafana and configure it with the webhook URL.
+1. Add a Slack Notification channel in Grafana and configure it with the webhook URL.

    Select the alarm bell icon on the left-hand side of Grafana and select `Notification channels` under the `Alerting` menu.